GfSE/SAF-Specification/developing-saf/concept/concepts.md

 exposed in viewpoint [Logical Internal Exchange Viewpoint](../viewpoints/Logical-Internal-Exchange-Viewpoint.md)

-realized by Attribute "realizing connector" of ItemFlow referencing Connector
+realized by Attribute "realizingConnector" of InformationFlow referencing Connector

 Specifies the fact that a Logical Item Exchange is allowed on the Logical Interface Connection.
 ## LCPDdefiningDetailOfLCP